2024 Microgrant Applications are now closed. Click here to stay tuned for updates on the second round in 2025 that will be focused on makers!

 This year we will focus on the middle part of the supply chain, which is the part of the process that falls after harvest but before retail.
 Qualified applicants might be involved in aggregation, processing, manufacturing, storage, transportation, or distribution.
 Anyone who malts, mills, stores, cleans, or otherwise processes organic grains in Colorado is eligible as well as food hubs and distributors.

 Through analysis of the grain supply chain and conversations with Colorado grain stakeholders, we’ve determined that the primary issues to address in working to make organic grains more accessible are currently storage, marketing, and distribution.
+We’re curious if this is true for your business as well.
 We’d love to have your business apply for a CGC Microgrant, so please continue reading to see if you qualify and reach out with any and all questions. microgrant@coloradograinchain.com

 Example Projects for 2024 Microgrants: